 - The proposal seeks to assist us in providing relevant educational and promotional material to a wider audience, particularly with the aim of providing education on the nature of digital privacy and awareness about the tools the Loki Project is producing.

-- The proposal improves public accessibility to the Loki cryptocurrency and associated privacy tools.
+- The proposal improves public access to the Loki cryptocurrency and associated privacy tools.

 The proposal should follow the template as outlined in this word document.
 Please make sure you answer all sections.
 You should send it along with any other attached material in an email to firstname.lastname@example.org

 All proposals must be approved by a vote of the board members at board meetings which occur every 2 months.
 To minimise the time required for proposal reviews during these meetings, we have elected a funding proposal committee to vet incoming proposals.
-All proposals are sent to them via the proposals email address.
+All proposals are sent to them via the secretary email address.

 Upon receipt, the committee will send a reply.
 If your proposal is rejected because it does not meet current proposal criteria or failed to provide sufficient information, you will not receive any further response.
 If your proposal meets current criteria and contains sufficient information, the committee may send you feedback that requests alterations to your proposal to increase the chances of the board approving it.

 If your proposal is approved for consideration by the board, you will be notified of the next expected date of a board meeting.

 Once the meeting has taken place, you will be notified of the outcome.
 If successful, the proposal committee will coordinate payment schedules with you.